Board Members, Committee Chairs, & Group Leadership

 Richard L. Smith, PA-C – APP Director/Board Member

-Richard Smith, PA-C is the most recent member appointed to our Board of Directors.
-Richard has been with NSEM since 2011.
+Richard Smith, PA-C has been with NSEM since 2011.
 Richard serves as the APC Director and is largely responsible for the future growth of our advanced practice clinicians, being their administrative lead and voice of communication.
 Richard is also in charge of the PA Student Training program at PRMCE.
 In addition, Richard is an active member of NSEM’s Human Resources Committee.

 Richard was born in Minnesota, and raised in Arizona.
 He comes to NSEM with 30 years of combined experience, starting as a Medic in the US Army.
 He then worked as a paramedic in both first response and air medical transport, completing over 3,000 air medical missions.
 After graduating from the University of Washington Physician Assistant program in 2003, Rick continued his dedication to Emergency Medicine, working full time as an ED PA-C.